Bezlin-Johnson/image_filters/README.md

     background:rgba(0, 0, 255, 0.493);
 }
 ```
-Remeber that filter1 was the lable for togglebtn1.
+Remeber that filter1 was the label for togglebtn1.
 So here,what we do is that, when a toggle is checked, we change its background color.

 Now lets make some for filters.